Cray-HPE/docs-csm/operations/network/management_network/aruba/loopback.md

  IPv4 address 99.99.99.1/32
 ```

-Expected Results
+## Expected Results

-* Step 1: You can create a loopback interface
+1. Administrators can create a loopback interface
-* Step 2: You can give a loopback interface an IP address
+2. Administrators can give a loopback interface an IP address
-* Step 3: You can validate the configuration using the show commands.
+3. Administrators can validate the configuration using the `show` commands.

 [Back to Index](../index.md)